 Taking one step of faith after another, Calvary continued to grow.
 In 1957, we moved from downtown out to a field of orange groves on the edge of the city—our current location at 1010 N Tustin Avenue.
-The first service in Fellowship Hall was on April 29, 1962, with a dedication sermon by Dr. J. Vernon McGee.
-The sanctuary, now called Samsvick Chapel, was completed in 1967.
+The first service at the new campus, in what we now call Fellowship Hall, was on April 29, 1962, with a dedication sermon by Dr. J. Vernon McGee.
+The chapel, later named in memory of Pastor Samsvick, was completed in 1967.

 Just after Calvary’s 50th Anniversary, Pastor Samsvick suffered a major heart attack while working in his rose garden in April 1982 and passed away after a fruitful 26-year ministry.
 After an interim ministry by Dr. Lehman Strauss, Dr. David Hocking answered the call to become Calvary's fifth Senior Pastor in 1982.

 With further growth and overflowing attendance in the Chapel, Calvary began to build the Worship Center in 1988.
 It was dedicated to God on November 24, 1991.
 Pastor Hocking resigned in the fall of 1992.
 Calvary would then enter a new season, blessed by the arrival of Dr. David Mitchell as Calvary’s sixth Senior Pastor on November 19, 1995.
 Through his collaborative leadership, Calvary would continue to serve Orange County and reach the world for the next 22 years.